-Tried and tested: How to cut your own hair at home (men)
+Men's Grooming: How to cut your hair at home (and not regret it)

-A few months into his DIY antics, I am happy to report that his latest attempts are genuinely good efforts.
-While they won’t be winning him any hairstyling awards, I'd say they’re good enough to sport outside the house without getting roasted by passers-by (not that he’ll be doing that—because, pandemic).
+While he won’t be winning hairstyling awards anytime soon, I'd say his work is good enough to sport outside the house without getting roasted by passers-by (not that he’ll be doing that—because, pandemic).
 For those of you who are interested, we've rounded up some solid tips for all you men out there who can’t quite muster the courage to head to the salon in the 'rona times.

 5 Tips before you make the cut